-The programme team are responsible for embedding sustainability into the curriculum by considering the future impact of the lives of all students who pass through the programme.
+The programme team are responsible for embedding sustainability into the curriculum by considering the future impact of the lives of all apprentices who pass through the programme.
 For example, we will reduce our impact on the environment through the use of e-learning, e-submission and e-books.
-We will promote student wellbeing and develop resilience, in the self and others.
+We will promote apprentice wellbeing and develop resilience, in the self and others.
 We implement this through adherence to the broad term of sustainability which outlines respect for human rights, equality, social and economic justice, intergenerational responsibilities and cultural diversity.
-The programme team works hard to develop and maintain strong regional partnerships with placement providers and the team also works alongside other university-wide agendas such as employability to embed these concepts more widely.
+The programme team works hard to develop and maintain strong regional partnerships with placement providers who are also the employers of the apprentices.
+The team also works alongside other university-wide agendas such as employability and apprentice engagement to embed these concepts more widely.